How to Motivate Your Sales Team During a Crisis

+Are you thinking about how to motivate your sales team during team meetings?
 Are your current actions going to positively impact your teammates?
 It is very important that you become a leading example for everyone and show them how to adapt to this new reality.

 You can achieve this in many different ways.

 - Talk about the team’s achievements in meetings and highlight good work

 - Set up one-on-one meetings with all your salespeople and identify challenges

 - Invite ideas from the team on what can be done, as they know the prospects and the situation better

 - Reassure your sales team that the current condition will improve and not wait for others to act first

 It is up to you to determine which actions will have a chain reaction on the productivity of your team.